Market-based procurement of black start capability

 Amprion GmbHAmprion Süd 2January 2028

-The above information represents the current, non-binding planning status and will be updated as required.
+The above information represents the current, non-binding planning status as of February 14, 2025 and will be updated as required.

 Announcement of the procurement

-On 12.01.2024, all four TSOs opened procurement procedures for the procurement of the non-frequency ancillary service "black start capability" in the procurement regions listed below.
+On 12.01.2024, all four TSOs opened procedures for the procurement of the non-frequency-based system service “black start capability” for the first procurement regions for the first time.
 Detailed information on the respective procurement procedures can be found on the following websites of the individual TSOs:

 Q&A on the black start capability procurement procedure